novalug/novalug_zola/content/presentations/_index.md

 +++
 The following are past presentations from NoVaLUG meetings.

-If you would like to present at NoVaLUG, please contact us with [this form](https://docs.google.com/forms/d/e/1FAIpQLSdyC8ANvEhW3L6L9r5Xk_5mXJekfhsIKWGHJr29qty31nihqQ/viewform?usp=sf_link).
+If you would like contact to present at NoVaLUG, please join the mailing list, use Signal, or DM us over the Fediverse.